-- (1) Proposed development is compatible in use, scale, and aesthetics with existing neighborhood. - (2) Proposed development does not add to an existing preponderance of assisted or subsidized units as determined by the Agency.
+- (1) Proposed development is compatible in use, scale, and aesthetics with existing neighborhood. - (2) Proposed development does not add to an existing concentration of income targeted, assisted or subsidized units (i.e., Housing Credit, project-based rental assistance from HUD or RD, and public housing units) within approximately a half-mile of the proposed property.